GIScience/vostok/README.md

 ## General

-The program is written in C++ and makes use of the "SOLPOS.H" library to compute the angular position of the sun in the sky for a given location on earth and a given moment in time.
+The program is written in C++ and makes use of the "SOLPOS.H" library to compute the angular position of the sun in the sky for a given location on Earth and a given moment in time.
 SOLPOS.H was created by the U.S. Department of Energy National Renewable Energy Laboratory ( http://rredc.nrel.gov/solar/codesandalgorithms/solpos/ ) and released under the public domain.

-VOSTOK works by transforming the input point cloud into a voxel volume with configurable resolution (voxel size).
+VOSTOK can use any 3D point cloud (e.g. LIDAR, SfM) as XYZ-locations (with surface normal vector information) for which the incoming sunlight shall be computed (*the computation points*).
+VOSTOK works by transforming a second input point cloud (*the shadow points*) into a voxel volume with configurable resolution (voxel size).
+The computation and shadow points can be the same point cloud.
+The occupied voxels determine the shadow casting over time for each computation point.
 The voxels are represented as a sparse octree, and incoming sunlight and shadowing effects are simulated by raycasting on the voxel octree geometry.
+Transmission of voxels is currently not considered.
 Raycasting is parallelized with OpenMP to make full use of multi-core processors.

 The current version of VOSTOK assumes clear sky conditions in the calculation of solar irradiance, cloud coverage is not considered.
 To account for overcast conditions, a correction of the modelled absolute values computed by VOSTOK needs to be done by using measurements at meteorological stations to derive the ratio between overcast and clear sky values at the specific geographic location (e.g. [Suri & Hofierka 2004](https://doi.org/10.1111/j.1467-9671.2004.00174.x)).
-This must be done individually for every study area.
+This must be done individually for each study area.

 The Linke atmospheric turbidity coefficient, which models the atmospheric absorption and scattering of solar radiation under clear sky, is currently hardcoded and [set to a fixed value of 3](https://github.com/GIScience/vostok/blob/803dcb7200942cc69d755a43d360673eb13290c5/src/IrradianceCalc.cpp#L37).
-This value is near the annual average for rural-city areas in Europe, i.e. mild climate in the northern hemisphere (cf. https://grass.osgeo.org/grass77/manuals/r.sun.html).
+This value is near the annual average for rural-city areas in Europe, i.e. mild climate in the Northern hemisphere (cf. https://grass.osgeo.org/grass77/manuals/r.sun.html).
 The [factor must be adapted in the source code](https://github.com/GIScience/vostok/blob/803dcb7200942cc69d755a43d360673eb13290c5/src/IrradianceCalc.cpp#L37) for other study areas, see reference literature.

 ## Using VOSTOK
 ### Precompiled
 Pre-compiled binaries can be downloaded [here](https://heibox.uni-heidelberg.de/f/d87cad6c45b6465fb5d5/?dl=1).<br>
-For faster simulations building VOSTOK on the system is recommended.
+For faster simulations compiling VOSTOK on your specific system is recommended.

 ### Building VOSTOK
 In order to build VOSTOK, you need to have the GNU C++ compiler (g++), CMake (cmake) and any build system supported by CMake (e.g. GNU make, see [all supported generators](https://cmake.org/cmake/help/v3.0/manual/cmake-generators.7.html)) installed on your computer.
 Optionally, VOSTOK may take advantage of OpenMP installed in your system.